 All interactions with the database server are attributed to a particular user known to the database system.
 Therefore, a user login name should be created upfront, much like you would have to on any computer system.
 Your user name determines the schemas you have permission to access and your role in managing them.
 Much like your computers file system, it is essential to restrict access to your valuable database content via grant and revoke privileges and/or roles.

-To create, alter or drop a user in the database you can use the following syntax:
+To create, alter or drop a user in the database or change a session user you can use the following syntax:

 user_statement: